apatari/squawk-rack/README.md

 ![Config lines](https://github.com/apatari/squawk-rack/assets/108021977/0ee909b7-a2af-484e-ae00-d80e7b63a902)

-Uncomment the commented line that specifies 'sqlite:///app.db' as teh database and comment out the one that looks in the OS environment for it.
+Uncomment the commented line that specifies 'sqlite:///app.db' as the database and comment out the one that looks in the OS environment for it.
 This will allow you to work with a local db rather than wherever you choose to host your Postgresql db in the event that you deploy.

 Stay in the server directory and run: